Research Websites for Kids: Safe Sites for K-5 Elementary

 PebbleGo

-PebbleGo is a research tool aimed specifically at elementary students in grades K-3.
+PebbleGo is a research tool specifically designed for elementary students in grades K-3.
 The site features articles and multimedia resources on a variety of subjects, including animals, science, and social studies.
-PebbleGo is an excellent resource for young learners because it’s easy to use, and the content is written in a way that’s easy for them to understand.
+PebbleGo is an solid resource for young learners because it’s easy to use and the content is written in a way they can understand.

 Ducksters

-Ducksters is an educational website that provides an assortment of interesting and engaging content covering various subjects such as history, geography, science, and biographies.
+Ducksters is an educational website that offers a variety of interesting and engaging content on subjects such as history, geography, science, and biographies.
 The content is written in a kid-friendly manner, making it easy for elementary students to understand and absorb the information.

 GetEpic

-Epic is an excellent resource for elementary students looking for a digital library that also supports their research needs.
-The platform features thousands of high-quality books, videos, quizzes, and learning materials, all categorized into different age groups and topics.
+Epic is a digital library that also supports students’ research needs.
+The platform features thousands of high-quality books, videos, quizzes, and learning materials, all categorized by age group and topic.

-What sets Epic apart is its vast collection of non-fiction books and videos that can be used for research on various subjects such as science, history, and geography.
+What sets Epic apart is its collection of nonfiction books and videos for research across subjects such as science, history, and geography.
 The content is not only informative but also engaging, designed to keep the young minds interested and eager to learn more.
 The platform offers a safe and controlled environment, making it ideal for conducting secure, age-appropriate research.
 Visit Epic to explore their exciting repertoire of learning resources.

 safe online search